ChainAgnostic/CAIPs/CAIPs/caip-25.md

 #### Success

-The response MUST be structured as a session object containing all required parameters and all, none, or some of the optional objections.
-Optionally, a `sessionProperties` object may also be present, but its contents MUST conform to [CAIP-170][] and MAY share all, none, or some of the recommended properties, in addition to those provided by the provider.
+The succesfull reslt contains one mandatory string (keyed as `sessionId` with a value conformant to [CAIP-171][]) and two session objects, both mandatory and non-empty.

+The first is called `sessionNamespaces` and contains 1 or more namespace objects.
+* All required namespaces and all, none, or some of the optional namespaces (at the discretion of the provider) MUST be included if successful.
+* As in the request, each namespace object MUST contain `methods` and `events` objects, and a `chains` object if a specific chain is not specified in the object's index.
-All namespace objects MUST contain an `accounts` array, and at least one of them must contain an account authorized for use in the constructed session.
+* Unlike the request, each namespace object MUST also contain an `accounts` array, containing 0 or more [CAIP-10][] conformant accounts authorized for the session and valid in the namespace and chains authorized.

-The response MUST also include `sessionIdentifier` which is a `sessionIdentifier` as defined in [caip-171](./caip-171) before the `session` object it identifies.
+A `sessionProperties` object MAY also be present, and its contents MAY correspond to the properties requested in the response or not (at the discretion of the provider) but MUST conform to the properties names and value constraints described in [CAIP-170][]; any other MUST be dropped by the requester.

 An example of a successful response follows: